Anku5hk/Programmers_guide_to_Python/book.md

 a = "I am string"
 a = [1,2,3,4]
 ```
+#### Operators
-* Operators: Are used to perform operations on operands.
+Are used to perform operations on operands.
 The Arithmetic, Assignment, Comparison operators work same as in C/C++/Java/Javascript.
 Other Logical, Identity, Membership operators are also very straight forward, I'll explain going through later on.
 ```Python
 ## Operators in python(comma separated)
 ## Arithmetic operators